-The two other pieces of work that are closely related to VSA are the algorithm for data-dependence analysis of assembly code of Amme et al. [2000] and the algorithm for pointer analysis on a low-level intermediate representation of Guo et al. [2005].

-The algorithm of Amme et al. performs only an intra procedural analysis, and it is not clear whether the algorithm fully accounts for dependences between memory locations.
-The algorithm of Guo et al. is only partially flow-sensitive: it tracks registers in a flow-sensitive manner, but treats memory locations in a flow-insensitive manner.
+The two other pieces of work that are most closely related to VSA are the algorithm for data-dependence analysis of assembly code of Amme et al. [Amme et al. 2000] and the algorithm for pointer analysis on a low-level intermediate representation of Guo et al. [Guo et al. 2005].
+The algorithm of Amme et al. performs only an intraprocedural analysis, and it is not clear whether the algorithm fully accounts for dependences between memory locations.
+The algorithm of Guo et al. [Guo et al. 2005] is only partially flow-sensitive: it tracks registers in a flow-sensitive manner, but treats memory locations in a flow-insensitive manner.
 The algorithm uses partial transfer functions [Wilson and Lam 1995] to achieve context-sensitivity.
 The transfer functions are parameterized by "unknown initial values" (UIVs); however, it is not clear whether the algorithm accounts for the possibility of called procedures corrupting the memory locations that the UIVs represent.